- Oops!Something went wrong.Please try again later.

 Cara Kennedy-Cuomo, daughter

 Twenty-five-year-old Cara is one of Andrew and Kerry's twin daughters (the other is Mariah).
 She attended Harvard and is an associate at Robert F. Kennedy Human Rights, a nonprofit run by her mother.
-She's currently staying with her father at the governor's mansion to help with COVID-19 relief efforts and, according to him, bravely enduring his many "dad jokes."
+She stayed with her father at the governor's mansion to help with COVID-19 relief efforts.

 Mariah Kennedy-Cuomo, daughter

 Cara's twin sister, Mariah, attended Brown University where she majored in history and wrote for the college newspaper.
 She is an associate at Teneo, a global communications and advisory firm.
-She is currently spearheading a new project as a volunteer at the New York Department of Health to get New Yorkers to wear face masks to protect themselves and others against the coronavirus.
-She appeared at her father's daily briefing this week to announce the new initiative, which would crowdsource ads from New Yorkers on the importance of wearing face masks.
-The submissions would be narrowed down to five by the state, and citizens would be able to vote for their favorite to air on TV.
+She spearheaded a project as a volunteer at the New York Department of Health to get New Yorkers to wear face masks to protect themselves and others against the coronavirus.

 Michaela Kennedy-Cuomo, daughter